 Coronavirus: Italy toll rises to 5,476, New York ‘10 days away’ from shortages of medical supplies

-New York State now accounts for nearly 5% of the world’s confirmed cases of COVID-19, with more than 15,000 patients.
+New York State now accounts for nearly 5% of the world’s confirmed cases of Covid-19, with more than 15,000 patients.

 Italy on Monday banned all movement inside the country and closed all non-essential businesses as the number of coronavirus infections continued to soar, with 59,000 cases and 5,476 deaths, AP reported.